Mandy Minella: 2016

+2018

+Minella reached the only WTA Tour singles final of her career at the Ladies Championship Gstaad, losing to top seed Alizé Cornet in straight sets.
+Ranked at world No. 104 and using her protected ranking to enter the tournament having returned to the Tour five months earlier following the birth of her daughter, she defeated Tereza Martincová, second seed Johanna Larsson, Sara Sorribes Tormo and Markéta Vondroušová en route to the championship match.

 Personal life

 Minella was born in Esch-sur-Alzette to Mario and Anna Minella and started playing tennis at the age of five.

-On 17 October 2014, Minella married her coach and boyfriend Tim Sommer in her hometown of Esch-sur-Alzette.
+On 17 October 2014, Minella married her coach and boyfriend, Tim Sommer, in her hometown of Esch-sur-Alzette.
 In October 2017, she gave birth to a daughter, Emma Lina.

-On 12 December 2020, she gave birth to her second daughter Maya.
+On 12 December 2020, she gave birth to her second daughter, Maya.

 In November 2023, she joined the Luxembourg parliament as a member of the Democratic Party, representing the South constituency.